Rosé (singer)

-Roseanne Park (born 11 February 1997), known mononymously as Rosé, is a New Zealand and South Korean singer and songwriter.
+Roseanne Park (born 11 February 1997), known mononymously as Rosé, is a New Zealand and South Korean singer.
 Born in New Zealand and raised in Australia, Rosé moved to South Korea and signed with label YG Entertainment following a successful audition in 2012.
 She rose to prominence as a member of the South Korean girl group Blackpink, which debuted in August 2016 and became one of the best-selling girl groups of all time.

 In March 2021, Rosé released her debut single album R, which sold 448,089 copies in its first week, the highest figure by a Korean female soloist.
-Its lead single "On the Ground" made her the first artist to top the Billboard Global 200 as a soloist and as part of a group, the first Korean female soloist to enter the UK Singles Chart, and the Korean solo artist with the most-viewed music video in the first 24 hours on YouTube.
-She signed with The Black Label and Atlantic Records in 2024 and released the Billboard Global 200 number-one hit "Apt." with Bruno Mars as the lead single from her debut studio album Rosie (2024).
-"Apt." topped charts in numerous countries worldwide including South Korea's Circle Digital Chart and Australia's ARIA Singles Chart, where it became the first song by a Korean female soloist to reach the summit.
-In the US and UK, Rosé earned the first song by a Korean female soloist to enter the top three with "Apt." and the highest-charting album by a Korean female soloist with Rosie.
+Its lead single "On the Ground" topped the Billboard Global 200, making her the first artist to achieve this both as a soloist and as part of a group.
+It became the first song by a Korean female soloist to enter the UK Singles Chart and the most-viewed music video in the first 24 hours by a Korean solo artist on YouTube.
+In 2024, she signed with The Black Label and Atlantic Records and released "APT." with Bruno Mars as the lead single from her debut studio album Rosie (2024).
+The best-selling global single of 2025, "APT." topped charts in numerous countries including South Korea and Australia, where she became the first Korean female soloist to reach the summit.
+In the US and UK, Rosé earned the first song by a Korean female soloist to enter the top three with "APT." and the highest-charting album by a Korean female soloist with Rosie.

-Rosé's accolades include eight Guinness World Records, two MAMA Awards, an MTV Video Music Award, and an Asia Artist Award, with the latter two categorised under Song of the Year.
-She has received three Grammy Award nominations including Record of the Year and Song of the Year, becoming the first Korean artist to be nominated for one of the Big Four categories as a lead artist.
-She appeared on Times 2025 list of the 100 most influential people in the world as well as Rolling Stones 2023 list of living icons from Australia and New Zealand.
+Rosé's accolades include a Brit Award, eight Guinness World Records, six MAMA Awards, three Melon Music Awards, a Golden Disc Award, and an MTV Video Music Award; she became the first Korean artist to win a Brit Award and the first to win Song of the Year at the MTV Video Music Awards.
+She received three Grammy Award nominations including Record of the Year and Song of the Year, becoming the first Korean artist to be nominated for one of the Big Four categories as a lead artist.
+Rosé has appeared on Times list of the 100 most influential people in the world (2025) and on the Forbes Korea Power Celebrity 40 (2025–2026).
 In 2025, she received a South Korean Presidential Commendation for her contribution to popular culture in South Korea and abroad.
-In addition to being the second-most followed Korean individual on Instagram, Rosé has been acknowledged for her role in fashion as a global ambassador for Yves Saint Laurent, Tiffany & Co., Rimowa, and Puma.
+In addition, to being the second-most followed Korean on Instagram, Rosé has been acknowledged for her influence in fashion as a global ambassador for Yves Saint Laurent and Tiffany & Co.